inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 The cached resource data object of a security group.
 This must be passed as a key-value entry in a hash.
 For example, `resource_data: AWS_SECURITY_GROUP_OBJECT` .

-For additional information, including details on parameters and properties, see the [AWS documentation on Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).
+For additional information, including details on parameters and properties, see the [AWS documentation on security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html).

 ## Syntax